Regularization estimates and Cauchy theory for inhomogeneous Boltzmann equation for hard potentials without cut-off: Introduction

-We study spectral properties of the linearized operator $\Lambda$ in various weighted Sobolev spaces of type $H^n_xH^\ell_v(\langle v \rangle^k)$ up to $L^2_{x,v}(\langle v \rangle^k)$ for $k$ large enough.
-It is important to highlight the fact that, in order to take advantage of symmetry properties, most of the previous studies have been made in Sobolev weighted spaces of type $H^q_{x,v}(\mu^{-1/2})$.
+We study spectral properties of the linearized operator~$\Lambda$ in various weighted Sobolev spaces of type $H^n_xH^\ell_v(\langle v \rangle^k)$ up to~$L^2_{x,v}(\langle v \rangle^k)$ for $k$ large enough.
+It will provide us the large time behavior of the semigroup in all those spaces and in particular in the one in which we want to develop our Cauchy theory.
+It is important to highlight the fact that, in order to take advantage of symmetry properties, most of the previous studies have been made in Sobolev weighted spaces of type~$H^q_{x,v}(\mu^{-1/2})$.
 We largely improve theses previous results in the sense that we are able to get similar spectral estimates in larger Sobolev spaces, with a polynomial weight and with less assumptions on the derivatives.

+{ To be more precise, we establish exponential decay of the semigroup $\SS_{\Lambda}(t)$ in various Lebesgue and Sobolev spaces that we will denote $\EE$:

+Notice that those definitions include the case $L^2_{x,v}(\langle v \rangle^k)$ which can be obtained in one or the other type of space taking $n=\ell=0$.
+See \eqref{eq:norm}, \eqref{eq:norm2} for the definition of the spaces above. }

-Here is a rough version of the main result (Theorem~\ref{theo:extension}) that we obtain on the linearized operator $\Lambda$: \begin{theo} Let $\EE$ be one of the admissible spaces defined in~\eqref{def:EE}.
-Then, there exist explicit constants $\lambda_1 >0$ and $C\ge1$ such that
+Here is a rough version of the main result (Theorem~\ref{theo:extension}) that we obtain on the linearized operator $\Lambda$: \begin{theo} Let $\EE$ be one of the admissible spaces defined { above.} Then, there exist explicit constants $\lambda_1 >0$ and $C\ge1$ such that